The 100,000 Genomes Project is active in Wales and we are recruiting participants with eligible rare genetic diseases

 The All Wales Medical Genetic Service (AWMGS, hosted by the Cardiff & Vale University Health Board) together with Cardiff University, Wales Gene Park and the Welsh Government are working to bring this opportunity for patients within Wales.
 The 100,000 Genomes Project in Wales will be used as an exemplar towards the integration of genomic medicine into clinical care pathways in Wales and aligns with the Welsh Government Genomics for Precision Medicine Strategy.

 If you would like to find out what taking part involves, please follow this link:

 Personal accounts from patients already taking part in the 100,000 Genomes Project in England can be found here:

 Currently in Wales, only patients with rare genetic disease are able to take part.
 Genetic counsellors and clinical consultants working at AWMGS will assess eligibility for study participation.
 To find out whether you could take part please contact your genetic counsellor, consultant or the project team.

-If you would like to know more about the project and how it will be run in Wales, please contact the 100,000 Genomes Project in Wales team:
+If you would like to know more about the project and how it will be run in Wales, please contact the 100,000 Genomes Project in Wales team (from the right):